Back to Guides

 What are 3D QR Codes?

 3D printable QR codes are specially generated STL files that can be printed on any 3D printer.
-They create raised QR patterns perfect for signage, keychains, business cards, and tactile applications.
+They create raised patterns for signage, keychains, business cards, and tactile applications.

 Popular Applications